 Shock waves are mechanical pressure waves with defined wave profile used in clinical practice since more than 30 years[71].
 Low-energy shock wave therapy (SWT) has been successfully used in vivo to treat problematic wound-healing disturbances[72-74], tendinopathies, and non-healing bone fractures[75-77].
 The ability of SWT to promote tissue regeneration has been initially ascribed to the activation of angiogenic pathways sustained in a paracrine fashion by local release of trophic mediators[78-81].
 These findings have fostered extensive investigations to extend further the potential clinical contexts susceptible for SWT application and to elucidate the underlying mechanistic bases.
 The application of extracorporeal or epicardial shock waves to a porcine model of myocardial infarction has led to a significant improvement of vascularization with increased number of capillaries and arterioles at the infarct border zone, ameliorating ischemia-induced dysfunction and left ventricular function[82,83].
 Subsequent studies in infarcted mice indicated that the ability of SWT to prevent left ventricular remodeling and failure through the induction of angiogenesis involved a complex circuitry, encompassing the mechanical stress-induced release of the antimicrobial peptide LL37, its ability to form complexes with nucleic acids, and the release of RNA/protein complexes converging to the activation of Toll-like 3 receptors[84].

 The possibility that the angiogenic action of SWT may occur through stem mobilization from the bone marrow has been suggested in studies providing evidence that the beneficial effect of SWT in a hindlimb ischemia model was associated with the mobilization of endogenous endothelial progenitor cells into the systemic circulation[85,86].
 Recent studies in an animal model of chronic myocardial ischemia, using wild-type mice receiving bone marrow transplantation from green fluorescent protein donor mice, demonstrated that besides local angiogenesis, cardiac SWT was also inducing the recruitment of bone marrow resident endothelial cells to the damaged myocardium[87].
 This response was associated with enhanced expression of the chemoattractant stromal cell-derived factor 1 in the ischemic myocardium and serum.
 In vitro analyses revealed that the ability of SWT to induce endothelial cell proliferation, their enhanced survival, and capillary sprouting was dependent on both vascular endothelial growth factor (VEGF) 2 and heparan sulfate proteoglycan[87].
 Besides affecting the release of stored VEGF reservoir bound to heparan sulfate proteoglycan, facilitating VEGF binding to its receptors, SWT has been shown to induce angiogenesis by acting at the transcriptional level, triggering the gene and protein expression of VEGF and endothelial nitric oxide synthase[88].
-The tight dependence of these responses upon a mechano-sensing/transduction mechanism could be inferred by the finding that (A) SWT enhanced the phosphorylation of caveolin-1; (B) it increased the expression of HUTS-4, which represents -1 integrin activity; and (C) knockdown of either caveolin-1 and -1 integrin suppressed SWT induced enhancement of human umbilical vein endothelial cell migration in vitro[88].
+The tight dependence of these responses upon a mechano-sensing/transduction mechanism could be inferred by the finding that (A) SWT enhanced the phosphorylation of caveolin-1; (B) it increased the expression of HUTS-4, which represents β-1 integrin activity; and (C) knockdown of either caveolin-1 and β-1 integrin suppressed SWT induced enhancement of human umbilical vein endothelial cell migration in vitro[88].